matheussbernardo/matheussbernardo.github.io/_posts/2018-06-01-opensuse-conference.md

 You can find me on @matheussbernardo at github and @matheussber at telegram.

-Today I write about the openSUSE Confereynnce that took place on Prague, Czech Republic.
+Today I write about the openSUSE Conference that took place on Prague, Czech Republic.

 It was a really cool conference where I could learn a lot about openSUSE and SUSE and some tools like salt, docker and kubernetes.